Our purpose is to glorify God through the fulfillment of the Great Commission in the spirit of the Great Commandment.

-Join us every Sunday morning at 9am and 11am as we worship our great God and Saviour Jesus Christ!
+Join us every Sunday morning at 9am and 11am as we worship our great god and saviour Jesus Christ!

-Sunday at 9am & 11am
+Worship TimesSunday at 9am & 11am

-What to Expect?
+What To Expect?

 Generally speaking, our service begins with worship, led by a band.
 Most people stand during this time, however, there is complete freedom to be seated if you prefer.
 The words of all of the songs are projected onto a screen at the front of the worship center.
 Our hope is that you’ll hear songs you know or can relate to, even if you haven’t been to church in years.

 Like most churches we take an offering in our service.
 If you are a guest, please do not feel obligated to participate in the offering.
-This is intended for our regular attendees who consider Harvest their church home.
+This is intended for our regular attendees who consider Redemption their church home.

-Harvest provides practical Bible messages that help you deal with real life issues.
+Redemption provides practical Bible messages that help you deal with real life issues.
 What you learn on the weekend, you’ll be able to use during the week.

-What should I wear?
+What Should I Wear?